mm3509/b9122/syllabus/README.md

 # Basic information

-Miguel Morin (he/him/his)
+**Professor's name**: Miguel Morin (he/him/his)

-Classroom Location & Times:
+**Classroom Location & Times**:

-Section 1: 9:00 am - 12:15 pm, Geffen Hall 620
+- Section 1 (morning): 9:00 am - 12:15 pm, Geffen Hall 620

-Section 2: 2:20 pm -  5:35 pm, Geffen Hall 590
+- Section 2 (afternoon): 2:20 pm -  5:35 pm, Geffen Hall 590

-Office Location: Kravis 570 (by appointment)
+**Office Location**: Kravis 570 (by appointment)

-Office hours: Mondays, 4-6pm, Geffen 485, first-come-first-serve with a [schedule](https://forms.gle/hvLRzEG9dxnJQogx8)
+**Office hours**: Mondays, 4-6pm, Geffen 485, first-come-first-serve with a [schedule](https://forms.gle/hvLRzEG9dxnJQogx8)

-E-mail: please use Canvas Discussions, or see my email on Canvas.
+**E-mail**: please use Canvas Discussions, or see my email on Canvas.

-For TA information, please see Courseworks (because this repository is public).
+**TA information**: please see Courseworks (because this repository is public).

 I distribute course material on this Github repository (for material that is plain-text) or on Canvas (for PDFs of lecture slides, announcements, handouts, and exams).

 You can ask questions after class or on Canvas "Discussions"; if you don't feel comfortable that your colleagues see your question, you can email me (but I respond much faster on Canvas than by email).
 You should make sure that you receive announcements and messaging notifications.

 We welcome students from all divisions and departments, contingent on availability.
 Business school students will have priority when registering.